JuliaGeometry/OldMeshes.jl/README.md

 * `:off`
 * `:threejs`

 By default we do not check topology for repeat vertices since it can be computationally expensive.
-If `topology` is set to `true`, repeat vertices are eliminated so the `Mesh` is a proper [face-vertex](https://en.wikipedia.org/wiki/Polygon_mesh#Face-vertex_meshes) polygon mesh.
+See:[face-vertex](https://en.wikipedia.org/wiki/Polygon_mesh#Face-vertex_meshes) polygon mesh.

 ### Export
 Support export formats: